About Endpoint Management

 Mobile productivity apps.
 Citrix-developed mobile productivity apps provide a suite of productivity and communication tools within the Endpoint Management environment.
 Your company policies secure those apps.
 For more information, see Mobile productivity apps.

 Endpoint Management connector for Exchange ActiveSync.
 Endpoint Management connector for Exchange ActiveSync provides secure email access to users who use native mobile email apps.
 The connector for Exchange ActiveSync provides ActiveSync filtering at the Exchange service level.
 As a result, filtering only occurs once the mail reaches the Exchange service, rather than when it enters the Endpoint Management environment.
-The connector doesn’t require the use of NetScaler.
+The connector doesn’t require the use of Citrix Gateway.
 You can deploy the connector without changing routing for the existing ActiveSync traffic.
 For more information, see Endpoint Management connector for Exchange ActiveSync.

 Endpoint Management technical security overview